xander2508/Notes/2. Enumeration/TCP/3389. Remote Desktop Protocol (RDP)/Concepts/Information/File Transfer.md

   - Concepts
   - Information
 ---
-cRDP (Remote Desktop Protocol) is commonly used in Windows networks for remote access.
+RDP (Remote Desktop Protocol) is commonly used in Windows networks for remote access.
 We can transfer files using RDP by copying and pasting.
 We can right-click and copy a file from the Windows machine we connect to and paste it into the RDP session.

 If we are connected from Linux, we can use `xfreerdp` or `rdesktop`.
 At the time of writing, `xfreerdp` and `rdesktop` allow copy from our target machine to the RDP session, but there may be scenarios where this may not work as expected.